scharris/sqljson-query/docs/tutorial.md

 # Query Generation

 With our database metadata having been generated, we're now ready to write our query specifications and to generate the SQL and result types sources.
-We'll start with a sample query of a single table.
+We'll start with a simple query of a single table.

 ## Single-Table Query